Scientists Get Down And Dirty With DNA To Track Wild Pigs

 Once female wild pigs are about 6 months old or so, they can produce as many as a dozen offspring per year.
 For a number of reasons that haven't been completely nailed down, their populations have really exploded in the last 30 years, Mayer says.
 There are now at least 6 million wild pigs across the country, with established populations in 35 states.

 State and federal legislators have funneled a lot of money into controlling and eliminating these animals because of the trail of destruction they leave behind.
-But controlling them can feel like an infuriating game of whack-a-mole, because they move a lot, reproduce quickly, and are smart enough to learn to avoid traps and bait.
+But controlling them can feel like an infuriating game of whack-a-mole, because they move a lot, reproduce quickly and are smart enough to learn to avoid traps and bait.
 They're also sneaky.

 "These things are very secretive," says Mayer.
 "A lot of people didn't know about wild pigs until they walked out their front door on Sunday morning and saw that it looked like somebody on drugs had rototilled their yard."